Genetic Testing: Techniques and Applications

 The future of genetic testing

 Another exciting development is artificial intelligence (AI), which has been applied to genomics research in order to analyze large datasets quickly and accurately.
-AI algorithms are able to detect patterns in data that would otherwise go unnoticed by humans, allowing researchers to uncover new insights into how genes interact with each other and influence health outcomes.
-In addition, AI can help automate routine tasks such as gene annotation or variant classification so that scientists have more time for creative problem solving and hypothesis generation.
+AI algorithms are able to detect patterns in data that might otherwise go unnoticed by humans, allowing researchers to uncover new insights into how genes interact with each other and influence health outcomes.
+In addition, AI can help automate routine tasks such as gene annotation or variant classification so that scientists have more time for creative problem-solving and hypothesis generation.

 These advances will continue to revolutionize our understanding of genetics and enable us to develop better treatments for inherited diseases while also improving public health initiatives around the world.